Center for Justice and Accountability

 San Francisco, CA

-Lindsay Bailey will spend her fellowship year with the Center for Justice and Accountability (CJA) in San Francisco, California working with victims of torture and other human rights violations seeking civil remedies under the Alien Tort Statute and Torture Victim Protection Act.
+Madeleine will spend her fellowship year with the Center for Justice and Accountability (CJA) working with victims of human rights violations seeking justice through litigation in U.S. courts and internationally.